portfolio-performance/portfolio-help/docs/en/how-to/fees-on-shares.md

 !!!
 Note
     This can be done in an [*Outbound Delivery*](../reference/transaction/delivery.md) and not in a [*Sell*](../reference/transaction/buy-sell.md) as Sell transaction in Portfolio Performance can not have a final null value.

-!!! info "Practical use"
+!!! info "🇫🇷 Practical use for French products"
-	This is therefore with this methodology that fees on *Unités de Comptes* of French *assurances-vies* can be booked.
+	This is with this methodology that fees on securities in French *assurances-vies* can be booked.

 ### Example
 In this example, let's consider that 0.5671 shares of `stock-A` are owned through a broker applying an annual 0.75 % management fees, taken 4 times a year : 0.75 % / 4 = 0.1875 % fees applied each quarter, on December 19, March 18, June 17 and Septembre 18.